 Also, unbeknownst to many of us, the Muslims in this particular community are actively volunteering in charitable causes.
 Many of them volunteer at the North Texas Food Bank, they also have a free clinic offering medical care to everyone (not just Muslims) who can’t afford healthcare, and also shelters battered women in the Dallas metroplex area.
 But we will never hear about it in the mainstream media because they are not newsworthy.

 The Facebook acquaintance I mentioned in the interview still refuses to accept that Islam is a peaceful religion after I had posted my experience at the mosque and even berated my efforts.
 “I find it ironic how interested and tolerant you are of a faith that has produced such extremism.
 However you are so quick to judge those that take an alternative viewpoint in America.
-A viewpoint that conflicts with yours but that viewpoint doesn’t involve murder, killing cutting off heads because you’re gay, chopping off your hand because you stole something or killing your children because they dated outside the faith,”she wrote on her comments.
+A viewpoint that conflicts with yours but that viewpoint doesn’t involve murder, killing cutting off heads because you’re gay, chopping off your hand because you stole something or killing your children because they dated outside the faith,” she wrote on her comments.
 “I would love it if you could exhibit a little more tolerance with the conservative viewpoint.
 We are nowhere near as extreme as you claim us to be.”

 It is ironic that she demanded for me to ‘exhibit tolerance’ when she herself wouldn’t do it.
 I told her my objective in organizing the event was not to refute her conservative viewpoint but to shed some light on the religion and the people.
 Nearly half of Americans have an unfavorable view of Islam, often equating the religion with terrorism.
 This perception makes it easy to lose sight of the fact that the majority of mainstream Muslims hate terrorism and violence as much as we do.
 But my explanations fell on deaf ears.
 Everyone was invited to this event but unfortunately the people who couldn’t tolerate different religions and cultures, the ones who should have attended the event, didn’t.
 This person, in particular, would rather embrace ignorance.
 Sadly, you can’t open someone’s eyes when the mind is closed.
 I doubt it if she has any Muslim friends.
 Because if she did, she wouldn’t think that way.
 I’ve had many Muslim friends since I was in college and as I mentioned, our neighbors are Lebanese-Palestinians.
-Abir is a great cook and often sent us huge plates of her delicious Lebanese cooking.
+Abir is a great cook and often sends us huge plates of her delicious Lebanese cooking.
 When my son became sick, she took care of us, sending foods to our house on a weekly basis.
-It was great to come home from the hospital and be fed with a delicious meal, a good break from eating at the hospital for days.
+It was great to come home from the hospital and be fed with a delicious meal, a nice break from eating at the hospital for days.